 - First, press the "ESC" key on your keyboard to show the Stop icon.
 Once the icon appears on your screen, hit the "Stop" in the middle part.

-- Another option you can do is to press the "ESC" key on your keyboard to show the Stop icon.
+- Another option is to press the "ESC" key on your keyboard to show the Stop icon.

 Force Quit QuickTime

 - To stop screen recording QuickTime, force quit the app by finding and clicking the Apple menu from the upper panel.

 - Then, click the "Force Quit Finder" button from the options.
 From there, browse the file to find and highlight the QuickTime tool.

 - On the window's lower right corner, hit "Force Quit."
 After that, QuickTime stops screen recording in the background and will also stop.